NHL on Sportsnet: Ultra high-definition

+2026–38 contract

+On March 31, 2025, it was reported that Rogers was nearing an agreement to renew its contract for 12 additional seasons beginning in 2026–27; this contract would be valued at $11 billion, nearly double the value of the current deal.
+Rogers officially announced the agreement on April 2, 2025; most of the arrangements will remain similar to the current contract, although Rogers Sports & Media president Colette Watson noted that Rogers will have the ability to flex more regional games from the Sportsnet channels into national telecasts.
+It was not yet stated whether the sublicensing agreements with the CBC, TVA Sports, and Amazon will continue into the new contract, although Bettman expressed his hope for Rogers to continue sublicensing Hockey Night in Canada to the CBC.

 Coverage

 On Wednesday nights, Sportsnet airs Scotiabank Wednesday Night Hockey, which serves as its flagship weekly broadcast.
-Sportsnet's other national weekly broadcast is Rogers Monday Night Hockey, which premiered in 2022 to replace Hometown Hockey.
+Sportsnet previously had another national weekly broadcast prior to 2024; originally known as Hometown Hockey, it rebranded into Monday Night Hockey in 2022 with Rogers Communications as its sponsor.
+Since 2024, Sportsnet sublicensed Monday Night Hockey to Amazon Prime Video, with the latter using a more distinct production and on-air staff.
 Other all-U.S. games are occasionally shown across the Sportsnet channels, usually simulcast from U.S. regional or national broadcasters (ESPN and TNT, and previously NBC Sports).
 Sportsnet also airs coverage of the Entry Draft.
 Rogers stated that in combination with its existing regional rights to the Vancouver Canucks, Edmonton Oilers, and Calgary Flames, it would have an effective monopoly on all NHL telecasts in Western Canada (aside from portions of the Jets' market that are shared with the Flames and Oilers, such as Saskatchewan).

 Sportsnet's NHL broadcasts, along with its studio show Hockey Central, originated from the Canadian Broadcasting Centre, the headquarters of former rightsholder CBC.
 Rogers rented Studio 41 of the facility, which is adjacent to Studio 42, the previous home of Hockey Night in Canada, to build an 11,000 square-foot studio for its NHL programming.
 The $4.5 million set, designed by Jack Morton/PDG, features fourteen cameras, a 38 ft wide, 11 ft high arc-shaped video wall nicknamed the "Goliath", and 9 distinct set areas that serve various functions.
 The set areas include a central, rotating desk, three separate set areas for regional games and other segments, a "demo wall" (a video wall with a screen under the floor directly in front of it; virtual ice markings can be projected on the floor for play analysis), an interactive "puck wall" that can display stats for specific teams by placing their corresponding puck prop into a reader.
 During his tenure as host, the set featured an informal interview area intended for Stroumboulopoulos, which featured red armchairs as an homage to his previous talk show.
 The studio can produce broadcasts for up to three channels at once using its various sets and cameras.